pulumi/terraform-provider-aws/website/docs/r/opensearch_domain.html.markdown

 ### encrypt_at_rest

 ~> **Note:** You can enable `encrypt_at_rest` _in place_ for an existing, unencrypted domain only if you are using OpenSearch or your Elasticsearch version is 6.7 or greater.
-For other versions, if you enable `encrypt_at_rest`, Terraform with recreate the domain, potentially causing data loss.
-For any version, if you disable `encrypt_at_rest` for an existing, encrypted domain, Terraform will recreate the domain, potentially causing data loss.
-If you change the `kms_key_id`, Terraform will also recreate the domain, potentially causing data loss.
+For other versions, if you enable `encrypt_at_rest`, the provider will recreate the domain, potentially causing data loss.
+For any version, if you disable `encrypt_at_rest` for an existing, encrypted domain, the provider will recreate the domain, potentially causing data loss.
+If you change the `kms_key_id`, the provider will also recreate the domain, potentially causing data loss.

 * `enabled` - (Required) Whether to enable encryption at rest.
 If the `encrypt_at_rest` block is not provided then this defaults to `false`.
 Enabling encryption on new domains requires an `engine_version` of `OpenSearch_X.Y` or `Elasticsearch_5.1` or greater.
 * `kms_key_id` - (Optional) KMS key ARN to encrypt the Elasticsearch domain with.
 If not specified then it defaults to using the `aws/es` service KMS key.
 Note that KMS will accept a KMS key ID but will return the key ARN.
-To prevent Terraform detecting unwanted changes, use the key ARN instead.
+To prevent the provider detecting unwanted changes, use the key ARN instead.

 ### log_publishing_options